 Alternative 2 - Compact Roundabout.
-This concept would replace the existing traffic signal at the intersection with a modern compact roundabout with single entry and exit lanes, except for the westbound approach, which proposes a right turn lane and a shared thru/left lane.
+This concept replaces the existing traffic signal at the intersection with a modern compact roundabout with single entry and exit lanes from all directions, except for the westbound Fair Oaks approach, which proposes a right turn lane and a shared thru/left lane.
 There would be a single circulating lane around the roundabout.
-Motorists at the roundabout would be required to yield the right-of-way to pedestrians and bicyclists.
-Based on the traffic operations analysis, the compact roundabout concept would also have very good access and comfort for bicycles and pedestrians with a higher safety rating, and would result in shorter vehicles queues and a Level of Service (LOS) of B/C. This concept would have slightly more right-of-way needed, particularly at the northeast corner (Arroyo Grande Community Hospital).
+Motorists at the roundabout would be required to yield the right-of-way at crossings to pedestrians and bicyclists.
+Based on the traffic operations analysis, the compact roundabout concept would also have very good access and comfort for bicycles and pedestrians with a higher safety rating and would result in shorter vehicles queues when compared to Alternative 1 and a Level of Service (LOS) of B/C. This concept would also have limited right-of-way needed but could require some particularly at the northeast corner (Arroyo Grande Community Hospital).